Murder in the Air (film): Reception

 Film reviewer Bosley Crowther, in his review for The New York Times, enjoyed 'Murder in the Air', "Ronald Reagan and the Warners' FBI agents have the situation well in hand.
 After some sixty minutes of highly incredible melodramatic incident, the government's prized 'inertia projector' is rescued from foreign hands and the saboteurs are either killed off or jailed.
 (The 'inertia projector' is an instrument which fouls electric current at the source; its amazing practicality is illustrated when it is focused on the plane in which the enemy agents attempt to flee the country.)
 Mr. Reagan, who had seen service previously with the Warners' FBI force, handles his role of counter-espionage agent with the customary daring.
 Eddie Foy Jr. has a few good comical moments, and Lya Lys of the golden tresses makes an attractive Mata Hari.
 The screen play by Raymond Schrock is compact, if not 'original', and the direction by Lewis Seiler is swiftly paced.
 All of which tends to make 'Murder in the Air' acceptable program fare."

 Aviation film historian James H, Farmer in Celluloid Wings: The Impact of Movies on Aviation (1984), described Murder in the Air as, "... an action-packed thriller."

+Legacy

+Footage from the film is used in the 2020 documentary The Reagans to illustrate President Reagan's support for the Star Wars defense program, which conceptualized the capabilities of a similar device from the film.
+Clips were also used in the 2003 miniseries The Reagans.